 1. Meditate: Start a simple routine of mindfulness meditation.
 Set aside just a few minutes each day for a regular meditation practice.
-If you have a Fitbit Charge 2, the Relax feature is a great place to start.
+If you have a Fitbit Blaze or Fitbit Charge 2, the Relax feature is a great place to start.
 Or, consider an app that guides you through your practice and reminds you to make that time each day.
 “Brain circuits engaged by mindfulness meditation are associated with meta-awareness — our awareness of being aware,” explains Dr. Richard Davidson, founder of the Center for Healthy Minds, University of Wisconsin-Madison, and Thrive Global expert advisor.
 The result is an enhanced ability to monitor, or observe, the world around you.
 “Monitoring function is critical because knowing that you are aware enables you to have more intentional choice in how you react to the opportunities and challenges you face.”

 2. Reflect: Take a couple minutes everyday to think about what’s going well in your life.
 Ali Rezai, MD, Thrive Global advisor and Director of the Neurological Institute at Ohio State University, explains his approach to daily reflection: “I try to find a quiet environment, relax my mind, take a step back, and refocus myself […] every day, when I get out of bed, I take a few minutes to clear my mind.
 I take a few minutes and think about those things that are constant and unchanging in my life: my family, my passions, and the larger reasons I chose to spend my life as a scientist and a neurosurgeon.”
 As busy people who are pulled in so many directions throughout the day, it is important to take a moment to process your life and workload independently to discern your thoughts and ideas.